 When parents are unable to care for their child, priority is typically put on identifying a relative or another person with an established relationship to the child whenever possible.
-The CFCS Act provides multiple avenues to support what is termed kinship care.
-138 Like other jurisdictions, MCFD has placed increased emphasis on kinship care in recent years.
+The CFCS Act provides multiple avenues to support what is termed kinship care.138 Like other jurisdictions, MCFD has placed increased emphasis on kinship care in recent years.
 The number of children in out-of-care arrangements has more than tripled since 2008, while those in government care have been reduced by half.
-These arrangements now outnumber in-care arrangements as shown in Figure 1 below.
+These arrangements a separate branch responsible for overseeing and promoting kinship/outof-care arrangements

-At face value, while the increase of children in kinship care arrangements appears to be a success, cracks appear when we look at MCFD's ability to guide, resource and support these out-of-care arrangements.
+At face value, while the increase in children in kinship care arrangements appears to be a success, cracks appear when we look at MCFD's ability to guide, resource and support these out-of-care arrangements.

 Some of the cracks are at the organizational level.
-For example, despite out of care arrangements surpassing the number of in care arrangements, MCFD does not have:
+For example, despite out-of-care arrangements surpassing the number of in-care arrangements, MCFD does not have: